-5 quick and easy exercises – 15 minutes per day!
+5 quick and easy exercises on a low protein diet!

 Was your New Year’s Resolution to make health and fitness a priority in 2020?
 Did you also decide to spend more time with your friends and family this year, and find it hard to strike a balance between your competing commitments?

-We spoke with Vincent Maynard, Personal Trainer and Injury Specialist, about living with PKU, the challenges the community face every day, and asked him if there was a quick exercise routine that patients could follow from the comfort of their own homes (using no exercise equipment!).
+We spoke with Vincent Maynard, Personal Trainer and Injury Specialist, about living with PKU, the PKU diet, the challenges the community face every day, and asked him if there was a quick exercise routine that patients could follow from the comfort of their own homes (using no exercise equipment!).

 Here are 5 easy full-body exercises that you can do everyday, to keep your mind and body, happier and healthier.

 10 x Squat